Take the excess profit out of heat pump installations

 All itemized pricing should:

-(a) Set out a description of the goods or services to be provided,
+(a) Describe the goods or services to be provided;

-(b) Set out the quantity of the goods or services to be provided,
+(b) Describe the quantity of the goods or services to be provided;

-(c) Set out the price to be charged for each good or service to be provided, with supply and install listed as two items, not one,
+(c) State the price to be charged for each good or service to be provided, with supply and install listed as two items, not one;

 In the case of heat pumps, it should also include: